 All books, materials, and refreshments are funded by the Center, as well as a visiting speaker if desired.
 As Undergraduate Fellows of the Center, each seminar member is eligible for a generous stipend to purchase other texts or materials related to the topic.

-Over the past 10 years, students from more than 23 disciplines have organized 25 interdisciplinary seminars.
+Since 2004-05, students from more than 40 disciplines and areas of study have organized 27 interdisciplinary seminars.

 Propose a Seminar

 Open to rising sophomores, juniors, and seniors from all majors